LatinoJustice PRLDEF Líderes

 She is a passionate Social Media Strategist living in New York City.
 A lawyer by trade, she focuses on social media, engagement and movement strategies for the Council.
 She is a graduate of the University of Denver Sturm College of Law where she focused on immigration, public interest and international humanitarian law.

-- Roberto Concepción, Jr is an associate at Jackson Lewis P.C. where he represents employers in a wide range of employment law matters, including employment discrimination and wage and hour disputes.
-Prior to joining Jackson Lewis, Mr. Concepción was an Associate Counsel at LatinoJustice PRLDEF (formerly Puerto Rican Legal Defense and Education Fund) where he worked on civil rights impact litigation, including a successful challenge to a part of the NYPD’s stop-and-frisk program.
+- Roberto Concepción, Jr is an Equal Employment Opportunity Investigator at New York University where he investigates internal employee complaints of discrimination, harassment, retaliation, and sexual assault.
+Prior to joining New York University, Mr. Concepción represented both employers and employees in a wide range of employment law matters, including employment discrimination and wage and hour disputes.
 Mr. Concepción has published articles on a number of employment law topics, including state wage and hour laws, pre-employment criminal background checks, and pre-employment credit checks.
 He graduated from Columbia Law School in 2009 as a Harlan Fiske Stone Scholar, and from the Cooper Union for the Advancement of Science and Art in 2006 with a Bachelor’s degree in Chemical Engineering.
-His firm profile is available here.

 - Juan Luis Garcia is an associate attorney in Nixon Peabody’s complex commercial litigation practice group.
 He has successfully represented business clients in the life sciences, aviation and automotive industries facing product defect and warranty claims, product licensing disputes, contract disputes, as well as anti-trust, commercial defamation and employee /officer disloyalty claims among others.
 He also advices and represents clients in the data and technology space with regard to privacy and data security and clients in the life sciences and food and beverage industries with regard to product certification, labeling, marketing claims, and similar issues.
 Juan Luis is a member of the Hispanic National Bar Association, the New York City Bar Association, the New York State Bar Association and the Theodore Roosevelt Inn of Court.